 In July 2017, we went on a 3 days trip from Bangalore to Visit temples in Madurai city.
-We traveled by train to Madurai, where we rented a motorbike for roaming the city.
-This was a purely a temple trip, as we are always fond of exploring the less explored.
+We traveled by train to Madurai, where we rented a motorbike to roam the city.
+This was purely a temple trip, as we are always fond of exploring the less explored.

-Here I have written a great deal about why we visit temples on our bike trips.
+Here I have written a great deal about the reason behind visiting famous temples in our bike trips.

 So, this was one such trip, where we wanted to see beyond the great Meenakshi temple.
 Because it is the only popular temple in Madurai among the tourists.

 We dedicated 3 full days just to explore the temples in Madurai city, and we were not disappointed, thankfully.

 In Fact we could not cover all the ancient temples you see.
 We picked the most historic and popular, and filtered those were within the feasibility of our travel distances.

 (You scope is limited especially when you have rented a rotten bike).

 Having said that, feel free to copy this list for your next spiritual trip to Madurai, a list filtered with only most ancient and important temples.
 A short and sweet list of temples in Madurai, closer to the city.
 You can thank me later.